 Football is a great place to make new friends and increase your social circle.
 Through a common interest in football friendships will form and relationships will develop between the children and young people.
-This may include intimate emotional relationships between children and/or young people.
+This may include intimate emotional relationships between children and young people.
 Often no harm comes from them, indeed they can be positive relationships.
-However, children and/or young people who suffer abuse can do so at the hands of other children and/or young people.
-Peer on peer abuse may include physical, emotional and/or sexual abuse.
-The Club takes harmful behaviour by children and/or young people towards other children and/or young people seriously.
-Any concerns about such conduct must be reported to the Child Wellbeing and Protection Officer and, if appropriate, reported to the police and local statutory services.
+However, children and young people who suffer abuse can do so at the hands of other children and young people.
+Child on child abuse may include physical, emotional and/or sexual abuse.
+The Club takes harmful behaviour by children and young people towards other children and young people seriously.

 'Positions of trust' also apply to children and young people who have taken on a leadership role within football.
-If there is a concern that a young person has abused their position of trust or acted inappropriately towards another young person this will be responded to in line with the Responding to Concerns Procedure.
+If there is a concern that a young person has abused their position of trust, or acted inappropriately towards another young person, this will be responded to in line with the Responding to

+Concerns Procedure.